fcaussa/rak2013/README.md

 This will turn ON the Rak2013 LTE hat, create a ppp0 link (connection) and set the default route to it.

-You can add a crontab @reboot to be executed at reboot.
+You can add a crontab @reboot to be executed at reboot, Or you can mannually run it every time you want to connect to the LTE APN

 ```bash
 @reboot sleep 60 && /path/to/folder/rak2013/activate_lte 2>/dev/null &